caciano-programmer/testing-assignment/README.md

 # testing-assignment

-This was a school assignment for the class software testing, I was givin the main code.
-My job was to modify the main code and create code to test
+This was a school assignment for the class software testing.
+My job was to create mock objects and test the code